guillaume-haerinck/imac-tower-defense/README.md

 #### `Option 3: VSCode`

-**WARNING: Does not work on windows with Visual Studio 2019 as the CMakeTools extension hasn't been updated for it yet.
-So use Visual Studio 2019 directly instead**

 You will need the `CMakeTools` extension from vector-of-bools.
 If you want to change the source code, I highly recommend using the `C/C++` extension from Microsoft and the `CMake` extension from twxs.

 ![Screenshot](doc/readme-img/vs-code-extensions.png?raw=true "VSCode extensions")